Generic Name: menotropins (MEN-oh-TROE-pins)

 - you are allergic to any ingredient in Menopur

-- you have undiagnosed abnormal uterine bleeding
+- you have abnormal vaginal bleeding where the cause is not known

 Contact your doctor or health care provider right away if any of these apply to you.